-The Association has complied with the UK Corporate Governance Code (the Code) (2018 version) except for Code provisions 3, 4, 5 and 18.
+Linked to the above, the Association has adhered to these principles except for Code provisions 3, 4, 5 and 18.

 Provisions 3, 4, and 18 contemplate dialogue with external shareholders or decisions being referred to shareholders on matters of director appointments, auditor appointments, director remuneration and the use of the AGM to communicate with investors.